 You’ll notice on this list that a lot of these products are for babies.
 Or rather, these all natural cold and flu remedies are for children, but safe for babies.

-As I have children that range in age from 10 to 2, I normally go with products I know that are safe for my whole family.
+As I have children that range in age from 2 to 11, I normally go with products I know that are safe for my whole family.
 If I know it’s safe for my two year old, I know I can give it to any member of our family.
-That’s what works for my family.
-Safe for babies ensures it’s safe for my older ones, too.
+That’s what works for us.
+Because safe for babies ensures it’s safe for my older ones, and even me.

-This Maty’s All Natural Baby Rub is not something you want to leave down where a little one can eat it, since it has eucalyptus, but it is petroleum and menthol free so it’s great for babies as young as 3 months on their skin.
+Maty’s All Natural Baby Rub is not something you want to leave down where a little one can eat it, since it has eucalyptus.
+But it is petroleum free and menthol free, so it’s great for using on babies as young as 3 months on their skin.
 Yay!

-I personally put it on my youngest one’s feet before bedtime, then cover her feet with socks so she doesn’t accidentally get some on her hands and put said hands in mouth.
+I personally put it on my young one’s feet before bedtime, then cover them with some cute socks so they don’t accidentally get some on their hands and then put said hands in mouth.

-The texture of Matys Baby Rub is similar to Aquaphor, if you’ve ever used that, but I would NOT recommend using Aquaphor as it does have petroleum.
-Hence the thick, waterproof feel.
+The texture is similar to Aquaphor, if you’ve ever used that.
+But I would NOT recommend using Aquaphor as it does have petroleum.
+Hence its thick, waterproof feel.
 Yuck.
 And I can literally feel the Aquaphor on my hands, smothering them.
 Maty’s mix of lavender and chamomile is made especially for safe, effective relief for your baby.

 Made with organic honey, these pops come in three flavors, watermelon, strawberry, and orange mango.
 And yes, they do say for ages 3+ but I’ve given them to my two year old.